vearne/passwordbox/README_en.md

 * --oss Object store configuration file (optional)

 ##### Notice:
-Pwbox identifies the cloud vendor to which the object store belongs by the name of the configuration file.
+1）Pwbox identifies the cloud vendor to which the object store belongs by the name of the configuration file.
 So the name of the configuration file is fixed.
+2) For security, make sure that the Bucket where the object is stored is private (read and write using the key only)

 ```